-Soaring profits, repeat customers, and happy employees indicate that a small business is booming, right?
+Soaring profits, repeat customers and happy employees indicate that a small business is booming, right?
 In most cases, yes.
-However, many businesses that appear to be financially fit are actually dealing with underlying issues relating to cash flow and liquidity, and the warning signs are not always visible for business owners to see.
-If these issues are not discovered and addressed in a timely manner, they can wreak havoc on a company’s finances and be difficult to resolve.
+However, many small businesses that appear to be financially fit are actually dealing with underlying issues relating to cash flow and liquidity, and the warning signs are not always visible for business owners to see.
+If these issues are not discovered and addressed in a timely manner, they can wreak havoc on a business’s finances and be difficult to resolve.

-One way to evaluate the overall financial health of a business is by preparing a balance sheet at the end of each accounting period, such as month-end, quarter-end, or year-end.
+One way to evaluate the overall financial health of a business is to prepare a balance sheet at the end of each accounting period, such as month-end, quarter-end or year-end.
 If you do not fully understand what a balance sheet is or how to prepare one, this Balboa Capital blog article is your business balance sheet guide.
-It has all of the important information you need to know about.
+It has the important information you need to know.

 What is a balance sheet?

-Simply put, a balance sheet is a comprehensive financial statement that lists all of your company’s assets, liabilities, and equity.
-Your balance sheet gives you a bird’s-eye view of your company’s financial position for any specific timeframe.
+Simply put, a balance sheet is a comprehensive financial statement that lists all of your business’s assets, liabilities and equity.
+Your balance sheet gives you a bird’s-eye view of your business’s financial position for a specific timeframe.

 If you want to how much your small business owns, or how much money it owes, all you need to do is check your balance sheet.
-In the event that you need additional credit or a small business loan, your bank or online lender might ask to see your balance sheet.
-Doing so will validate your company’s financial situation and help accelerate the funding process.
+In the event that you need additional credit or small business funding, your lender might ask to see your balance sheet.
+Doing so can validate your financial situation and help accelerate the funding process.